 Why guinea pigs need indoor playtime

 Wild cavies are constantly active and their domestic relatives, guinea pigs are no different.
 Guinea pigs need daily interactions, social time as well as plenty of exercise.
+This is where guinea pig floor time comes in.

 Don’t forget how curious guinea pigs are!
 They just love exploring and giving them an extra space to run, popcorn and explore will help keep them healthy along with preventing obesity.